baran-tas/COMP208GroupProject/AccountCreationManagementSessionAuth/TaskSpecification.md

 ### Database Integration

-- **Database Options:** Already have a SQL schema, edit it as you wish for your purposes, make data to put in to help you with development.
+- Already have a SQL schema, edit it as you wish for your purposes, make data to put in to help you with development.

 ### Additional Enhancements